rlthomasgames/kitsune/README.md

 <h1><img height="64px" src="./kitsune.ico" width="64px"/> Kitsune Wrapper</h1>
-Kitsune Wrapper  -  a investigation into simple modular wrapper framework for use with applications or games.
+Kitsune Wrapper  - investigation into simple modular wrapper framework for use with applications or games.

 Wrapper extensions are loaded during runtime without any prior knowledge or footprint